Jaehyung-Lim/F3CRec-CIKM-25/README.md

 Official PyTorch implementation of our CIKM 2025 paper.

-Our paper is now available on: https://arxiv.org/pdf/2508.04792
+Our paper is now available on https://arxiv.org/pdf/2508.04792

 ## 1. Overview